BioJulia/ReadDatastores.jl/docs/src/index.md

 Not your papa's FASTQ files.

-ReadDatastores provides a set of datastore types for storing and randomly accessing sequences from read datasets.
+ReadDatastores provides a set of datastore types for storing and randomly accessing sequences from read datasets from disk.
 Each datastore type is optimised to the type of read data stored.

 Using these data-stores grants greater performance than using text files that store reads (see FASTX.jl, XAM.jl, etc.)